svmx116/BOTW-Trainer/README.md

 ## Requirements

-- Wii U with Aroma or Tiramisu
+- Wii U with Tiramisu
 - TCP Gecko
 - Breath of the Wild (Wii U)